If you are visiting Switzerland and Interlaken is on your itinerary why not throw yourself off a perfectly good mountain?

 If you’re thinking of braving new heights, here’s a quick guide on what to expect when paragliding in Interlaken.

 For something potentially life-changing (which can go either way), the first step is to really read up on paragliding operators.
 There is a lot of safety measures that need to be in place.
 If the operator doesn’t seem too worried about safety, then you will probably want to look somewhere else.
-There are a lot of licensed paragliding operators in Interlaken, all of which offering more outdoor activities.
+There are a lot of licensed paragliding operators in Interlaken, all of which offer more outdoor activities.

 Here are the most popular operators: